 Spa manufacturers use two different ratings for their pumps: “Continuous Operating HP” and “Brake HP”.
 Continuous Operating is the amount of HP the motor is capable of producing while the spa is in operation.
 This is the meaningful rating.
 Brake HP is the momentary HP the motor produces at startup, before dropping to Continuous HP.
 Brake HP is marketing hype.

 Leaks can be hard to find in full foam spas, but the easiest place to start is inspecting the pump seals.
 Look for water under your pump.
 Also check around your heater, pressure switch and all visible plumbing, unions, and connections.
-If visual inspection does not isolate the leak, you can try adding some food dye to the water.
-Another method is to allow the spa to sit until the water level stabilizes.
+You can allow the spa to sit until the water level stabilizes.
 This will give you an approximate idea of the level the leak is at.
 Yet another method is to fill the spa to correct level, then run it for a full day, marking the reduced water level with a crayon.
 Then refill, and allow it to sit for a full day with nothing running.
 If the water drops the same amount in both tests, this tells you that you likely have a plumbing leak.
 If it dropped more when pumps were running, it is more likely a seal or connection leak.
 Use of a quality leak sealer such as Fix A Leak may save you on costly repairs.
 Removing all the insulation to find a leak is time consuming and costly.
 Although not always a permanent fix, Fix A Leak can be effective on minor leaks, with the exception being bad pump seals, which will need to be replaced.

 A common cause is a jammed or broken impeller, or the bearings may have seized.
 If the motor shaft can be rotated by hand, then the problem may be a dirty pump switch, defective starter capacitor, burnt motor windings or other electrical problem with the motor.